Last updated September 10th, 2021.

 1. Malaysia: My Second Home (MM2H) Program

-The Malaysia My Second Home visa program is perhaps Asia’s most comprehensive.
+The Malaysia My Second Home program is arguably Asia’s most-well established property investment visa.
 With a history spanning decades, it’s not just a long-term residency but a complete package too.

-Benefits of MM2H include free medical insurance, work permits for investors aged 50 or above, and being able to import personal items tax free.
+Major benefits of MM2H still include free medical insurance, work permits, and being able to import personal items tax free.

 A spouse, children, and even a live-in-maid can be brought into Malaysia as your dependents under the MM2H visa program.
 You can surely imagine how all these things can all make a new expat’s life in Malaysia much easier.